Wind tunnel: Measurement of aerodynamic forces and moments

+In certain particular test cases, other similarity parameters must be satisfied, such as the Froude number.

 Force and moment measurements

-With the model mounted on a force balance, one can measure lift, drag, lateral forces, yaw, roll, and pitching moments over a range of angle of attack.
-This allows one to produce common curves such as lift coefficient versus angle of attack (shown).
+The model is mounted on a balance which measures forces and moments.
+Lift, drag, and lateral forces, as well as yaw, roll, and pitching moments are measured over a range of angle of attack.
+Common curves such as lift coefficient versus angle of attack are produced.

-Note that the force balance itself creates drag and potential turbulence that will affect the model and introduce errors into the measurements.
-The supporting structures are therefore typically smoothly shaped to minimize turbulence.
+The model must be held stationary, and these external supports create drag and potential turbulence that will affect the measurements.
+The supporting structures are kept as small as possible and aerodynamically shaped to minimize turbulence.

 Flow visualization

-Because air is transparent it is difficult to directly observe the air movement itself.
+Because air is transparent, it is difficult to directly observe the air movement itself.
 Instead, multiple methods of both quantitative and qualitative flow visualization methods have been developed for testing in a wind tunnel.